by Jason Wasserman MD PhD FRCPC

 Some pathologists further divide active gastritis into mild, moderate, or severe based on the type of damage being caused by the neutrophils.

 Chronic gastritis that is not treated can damage the foveolar epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the foveolar epithelium.

-The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia.
-This specific type of metaplasia that takes place in the stomach is referred to as intestinal metaplasia.
+The change from foveolar epithelium to small intestinal epithelium is an example of metaplasia and pathologists describe the specific type of metaplasia that takes place in the stomach as intestinal metaplasia.
 If your pathologist sees intestinal metaplasia in the tissue sample, it will be described in your report.